anrbn/GCP-Attack-Defense/research/Google Cloud/Compute Engine/Persistance-via-SSH-Key-Addition.md

 **Note:**

-- Regardless of the "Block project-wide SSH keys" setting, the key added to the Instance metadata will be added to the VM's authorized_keys file.
+- The "Block project-wide SSH keys" option doesn't have effect on this method.
+Regardless of the option enabled or disabled, the key added to the Instance metadata will be added to the VM's ~/.ssh/authorized_keys file.
+- Key additions in the Project Metadata is logged in the platform's audit trails.

 # Persisting in Compute Engine VMs with OS Login Enabled